Long Term Care Insurance Costs

 In this section we provide several Long Term Care Insurance cost saving suggestions to help you obtain affordable LTC protection.
 Without insurance, long term care costs would be catastrophic for most Americans and it is important to plan ahead.

-Purchase Early: Premiums are based upon your age at the time you apply for coverage and you will not save on long term care insurance cost by waiting to purchase.
+Premiums are based upon your age at the time you apply for coverage and you will not save on long term care insurance costs by waiting to purchase.
 Every year you wait to purchase means the more you will ultimately pay for your long term care protection over your lifetime.

 You also must health qualify for coverage.
 Any changes to the good health you’re enjoying today can make it impossible to qualify for coverage in the future at any price.